 Individuals providing services other than as employees (referred to here as "contractors" to differentiate them from the recipients of services, which we shall refer to as "clients"), do not receive the protection offered to employees other than through the normal contractual relationship (i.e., the contract may, in general, be terminated in accordance with its provisions without other statutory obligations being imposed.)
-In addition, clients may have certain tax and social security advantages in establishing this form of relationship.

 Employment contracts are governed by the Labor Code (as amended).
 Contractor arrangements are governed by the Civil Code (as amended), by provisions which apply to what are generally known as civil-law agreements.
-The latter might include the provision of one-off services such as translating or interpreting or more regular work (e.g., driving, cleaning.)
+The latter might include the provision of one-off services such as translating or interpreting or more regular work (e.g., driving, cleaning).

 Employers worldwide have often sought to avoid the sometimes onerous consequences of entering into employment relationships by re-defining the relationship as one for the provision of services.
-Whether such re-definition is successful in avoiding the potential burdens imposed by an employeremployee relationship is very often a question of fact and intention, which sometimes must be proved to the satisfaction of the court.
+Whether such re-definition is successful in avoiding the potential burdens imposed by an employer-employee relationship is very often a question of fact and intention, which sometimes must be proved to the satisfaction of the court.
 Dentons is experienced in drafting both employment contracts and contracts for services.